 Rollers: Greater Than 2 Inches

 Rollers are what the belt is wrapped around on either end.
 Generally, the larger the roller, the better.
-The higher diameter means less tension is created.
+A higher diameter means less tension is created.
 This results in a smoother, longer-lasting belt and motor.

 Belt Size: Greater Than 20 Inches Wide